Shine-Bright-Meow/meowCarrier/README.md

 ### Case
 <img src="Resources/Images/Case/CaseNew.png">

-Case Photo by Higanbana (Meia)

-- **No AUX** hasa solid back portion.
-- **AUX JST Cutout** has a JST XH 2.54mm 4P-Pin or 5-Pin connector in the back for extension trackers.
-The non-noted version is for the Multi-IMU version of the PCB and the noted version is for Lupinixx's BMI160 Version.
-- **50mm Strap Loops** are the normal for fastening the tracker to your body.
-You can always use smaller straps.
-- **GoPro Chest Harness Adapter** snaps into the harness clip from the top.
-It is more stable for chest tracking and won't slip down your body.

 > [!IMPORTANT]
 > GoPro Chest Harness Tracker will have a different IMU rotation than your other trackers.

-> [!NOTE]
-> 804040 files are untested.
-Please print one and make sure everything fits before printing more and let me know how everything goes on SlimeVR Discord!

 | Battery | Variant | AUX Cutout | Link |
 | -------------------- | --------------- | -------------------------------------------------------------------------------- |